 We’ve all been told to consume more foods that are high in antioxidants to achieve optimal health, but do you know which food is rich in powerful antioxidants?
 In fact, there are many antioxidant-rich foods that you can add to your diet, and below is the list of the best ones that can really benefit your health.
-Antioxidants are essential for us because they protect us from disease, combat the free radicals in the body and slow the aging process.
+Antioxidants are essential for us because they protect us from disease, combat the body’s free radicals, and slow the aging process.

 One of the best antioxidant-rich foods to add to your eating plan is beans.
 Beans are an excellent source of fiber and powerful antioxidants your body needs to stay healthy.

 They can improve your cognitive abilities and boost your immune system.
-Strawberries, blackberries, raspberries and cranberries are great sources of antioxidants as well.
+Strawberries, blackberries, raspberries, and cranberries are great sources of antioxidants as well.
 Try adding them to your yogurt or oatmeal for a huge health boost.

 3. Dark chocolate

 When it comes to chocolate, even the dark one, you should eat it in moderation.
 It’s not recommended to consume white and milk chocolate since they don’t have the same health benefits.

 Everyone knows the saying, ‘An apple a day keeps the doctor away,’ but many people often forget about this amazing fruit.
-Apples are loaded with essential vitamins and powerful antioxidants and they make a great portable snack that will satisfy your sweet tooth in no time.
+Apples are loaded with essential vitamins and powerful antioxidants, and they make a great portable snack that will satisfy your sweet tooth in no time.

-You can bake up some potatoes and add them to your dinner or you can add some color to your plate with antioxidant-rich mashed sweet potatoes.
+You can bake up some potatoes and add them to your dinner, or you can add some color to your plate with antioxidant-rich mashed sweet potatoes.
 Just don’t load your meal up with sour cream and butter.

 There are many reasons to eat carrots daily and one of them is because they are rich in beta-carotene that helps the body produce essential vitamin A and combat cancer.
 Carrots are also great for your eyes and they can even improve your sight.
 Add them to your vegetable salads, soups, stews, stir-fry, or eat them raw.